Is Jealousy Healthy In a Relationship?

 Nobody wants to be a “jealous person.”
-But we all experience periodic waves of jealousy, and they can be surprisingly powerful when they wash over us.
+But periodic flashes of jealousy are a universal human experience, and they can be surprisingly powerful when they wash over us.

 You might be gripped by feelings of anger, fear, and sadness as you think about your partner connecting with someone else.
 You might feel compelled to take action to prevent that from happening… or you might suppress your jealous feelings altogether because they don’t match up with the cool, confident person you want to be.